 Forex trading is a possibility for you, just get educated!

 I'll continue to write on the subject of 'get educated' as part of my mission to help people see trading as a potential option for them!
+The commentary I write is not financial advice, it is meant to help others with their self knowledge and growth.

 Sometimes things are better said as a video.
 I picked up this video yesterday and thought I'd share it.
 Its a really helpful way to understand how currency trading are bought and sold on the largest financial market in the world as well as how it influences other asset markets too!.